 What is Causing this Decline?

-Until 2019, it was believed that there were only two orcas that were thought to be having an impact on the shark population.
+Until 2019, it was believed that there were only two orcas thought to be having an impact on the great white shark population.
 Then, at the end of that year, a totally different pod came into Mossel Bay.
 Overnight, the Bay went from having seven to 10 different white sharks to having nothing.

 Research shows that great whites are not genetically diverse enough to cope with new threats, which include pollution- such as heavy metals entering the food chain- and the impact of longline fishing boats that have taken vast numbers of fish from False Bay in recent years.
 Research has shown the sharks to be a single population, moving from site to site and breeding with each other.
 In a study from 2009 to 2011, it was estimated that there were around 300 breeders in the population, but the minimum to avoid inbreeding is around 500.

 While great white sharks have been protected since 1991 in South Africa, other shark species that provide them with much of their diet are not.
 Chris Fallows, a shark expert and guide based in Cape Town, agrees that longline fishing is responsible for their disappearance, saying that the populations of the two species that provide much of the food of the great whites had collapsed.

 “If you stopped the demersal shark longlining then there is every chance they will come back, but not in a hurry.
 The marine ecosystem has been intact for millions of years and in the space of five we have laid it to waste,” he says.

 Further, sharks are very slow to reproduce which, when combined with these other factors, place further strain on their populations.